2015–16 Leicester City F.C. season: February

 On 2 February, Vardy scored from 25 yards out against Liverpool, before adding another in a 2–0 home victory.
 The result maintained Leicester’s lead in the table.
 On 6 February, the Foxes travelled to the Etihad Stadium to face second-place Manchester City.
 The visitors won 3–1 thanks to Mahrez and a brace from Huth; Sergio Agüero scored the consolation goal for City late in the second half.
 The result saw Leicester move five points clear on top.
 On 14 February, Leicester took the lead against Arsenal at the Emirates thanks to a penalty by Vardy.
 In the second half, Leicester were reduced to 10 men as Danny Simpson was sent off, and Theo Walcott would later equalise.
 Danny Welbeck then scored the winner for Arsenal with the last kick of the game.
 This cut Leicester’s lead to two points; Arsenal and their north London rivals Tottenham shared the same number of points, however, the latter had a superior goal difference and so they took second place.
 On 27 February, Leonardo Ulloa scored a late winner against Norwich in a 1–0 victory.
 Leicester were still two points ahead despite Tottenham's 2–1 win over Swansea.
 Arsenal fell to third after losing 3–2 to Manchester United at Old Trafford.

 March

 On 1 March, Leicester drew 2–2 to West Bromwich Albion.
-Salomon Randón scored for the Baggies, before Jonas Olsson scored an own goal to level the score.
+Salomon Rondón scored for the Baggies, before Jonas Olsson scored an own goal to level the score.
 Leicester took the lead heading into halftime, thanks to Andy King, but Craig Gardner would equalise for the visitors early in the second half.
 On 5 March, Leicester won 1–0 away to Watford.
 On 14 March, Leicester hosted Newcastle United in another 1–0 victory.
 On 19 March, Leicester won 1–0 again, this time against Crystal Palace at Selhurst Park.